 Smart thermostats have more user-friendly designs

-Compared to an ordinary thermostat, a smart thermostat has a more user-friendly design.
-It has a more straightforward interface and a larger and clearer temperature display that you can read from a few feet away.
+It has a more straightforward interface and a larger, clearer temperature display that you can read from a few feet away.

 You can connect it to other smart devices (Echo)

-A smart thermostat is compatible with your other smart devices, and you can program them so that they work seamlessly together.
-For example, you can program your smart lights and smart thermostat to turn on simultaneously.
+Smart thermostats are compatible with your other smart devices, and you can program them to work seamlessly together.
+For example, you can program your lights and thermostat to turn on simultaneously.

-You can also integrate your smart speaker, like Amazon Echo or Google Home, into your smart thermostat so that you can control the latter through voice commands and without using your hands.
-This way, you don’t have to carry your smartphone with you all the time when you’re just at home.
+You can also integrate your smart speakers, like Amazon Echo or Google Home, into smart thermostats to control the latter through voice commands without using your hands.
+This way, you don’t have to carry your smartphone all the time when you’re just at home.

-You can tell Alexa to turn up your room’s heat or adjust your HVAC to a specific temperature, and it will communicate with your thermostat for you.
+You can tell Alexa to turn up your room’s heat or adjust your HVAC to a specific temperature, which will communicate with your thermostat.

 Many things make smart thermostats better than conventional or non-smart ones.
-For one, this device has many advanced features that will make it a lot more convenient and comfortable for you and your family.
+This device has many advanced features, making it much more convenient and comfortable for you and your family.

-It has weather tracking, motion sensors, learning function, and connectivity with smart speakers and other smart devices in your smart home.
-However, the best reason why you should make the switch is energy efficiency.
+It has weather tracking, motion sensors, a learning function, and connectivity with your home’s smart speakers and other smart devices.
+However, energy efficiency is the best reason you should make the switch.

-A smart thermostat informs you about your energy use and allows you to reduce your energy costs eventually.
+They inform you about your energy use and allow you to reduce your energy costs eventually.